-There are three general methods of issuing debt obligations: a competitive sale, a negotiated sale and private placement.
+There are three general methods of issuing debt obligations, a competitive sale, negotiated sale and private placement.

-Types of Bond Sales
+I. Types of Bond Sales

-- A. Competitive Sale.
-In a competitive sale, security dealers submit bids, in a sealed bid or electronically secure process, and the security dealer with the lowest True Interest Cost (TIC) and in compliance with the bid parameters is awarded the bonds. - B. Negotiated Sale.
-In a negotiated sale, an underwriter or underwriter syndicate is selected from the City's qualified underwriter list, which is created through a Request for Qualifications process or a Request for Proposal process.
-Underwriter compensation and interest rates are negotiated prior to the sale, based on market conditions. - C. Private Placement.
+A. Competitive Sale.

+In a competitive sale security dealers submit bids either in a sealed bid or electronically secure process and the security dealer with the lowest True Interest Cost (TIC) and in compliance with the bid parameters is awarded the bonds.

+B. Negotiated Sale.

+In a negotiated sale, an underwriter or underwriter syndicate is selected through a Request for Qualifications (RFQ) process or a Request for Proposal (RFP) process.
+The interest rate and underwriter's fee are negotiated prior to the sale, based on market conditions.

+C. Private Placement.

 A private placement is a sale that is structured specifically for one purchaser, such as a mutual fund or a bank.
-Private placements are generally not used by the City; however, if the Chief Financial Officer, or his/her designee, determines that it is in the best interest of the City from a cost or administrative standpoint, the Finance Department may negotiate financing terms with banks and financial institutions for specific borrowings.
+Private placements are generally not used by the City; however, if the Finance Director, or his/her designee, determines that it is in the best interest of the City from a cost or administrative standpoint, the Finance Department may negotiate financing terms with banks and financial institutions for specific borrowings ("private placements").
 Private placements may be entered into in special circumstances where specific bonds may be difficult to market but may be attractive to a specific individual investor or to avoid the costs of a public offering and therefore reduce borrowing costs.
-All private placements shall be approved by the Chief Financial Officer, or his/her designee, in writing and detailing the rationale for entering into such private placement.
+All private placements shall be approved by the Finance Director, or his/her designee, in writing and detailing the rationale for entering into such private placement.

-It shall be the policy of the City to issue debt through a competitive sale when feasible to ensure the lowest overall interest rate to the City.
-However, it is also recognized that it is not always practical to issue bonds through a competitive sale.
-For example, a competitive sale may not be optimal with complex credits, variable rate debt and specialized financings.
-In the event a negotiated sale is used, the underwriter or underwriter syndicate will be approved by the Chief Financial Officer.
+It shall be the policy of the City to issue debt through a competitive sale whenever feasible to ensure the lowest overall interest rate to the City.
+However, it is also recognized that it is not always feasible to issue bonds through a competitive sale.
+For example, a competitive sale may not be possible with complex credits, variable rate debt and specialized financings.
+In the event a negotiated sale is used, the underwriter or underwriter syndicate will be selected by the Finance Director with approval by the City Manager or his/her designee.
+Private placements will also require approval by the City Manager or his/her designee.

-The City will consider the following when determining whether a competitive or negotiated sale should be used.
+The City shall use the following criteria to determine whether a competitive or negotiated sale should be used.

+II.
 Issuer Characteristics

-A. Market Familiarity.
-A frequent issuer of a well-recognized credit such as excise tax bonds or general obligation bonds can generally sell these bonds through a competitive sale since investors and underwriters are familiar with the quality of the credit.
-A negotiated sale may be appropriate if extensive pre-marketing to investors is desired or required.

-- B. Credit Strength.
-The higher the credit quality of the bonds being issued, the more likely the bonds can be successfully sold using a competitive sale due to the high demand for high quality municipal bonds.
+- A. Market Familiarity.
+A frequent issuer of a well recognized credit such as excise tax bonds or general obligation bonds can generally sell these bonds through a competitive sale since investors and underwriters are familiar with the quality of the credit.
+A negotiated sale may be appropriate if extensive pre-marketing to investors is desired or required. - B. Credit Strength.
+The higher the credit quality of the bonds being issued, the more likely the bonds can be sold using a competitive sale due to the high demand for high quality municipal bonds.
 High quality credits fare well in competitive sales. - C. Policy Goals.
 A competitive sale does not provide the City with the flexibility of choosing the underwriter or underwriter syndicate.
-If the Chief Financial Officer concludes that determining the composition of the underwriter syndicate to achieve certain policy objectives is important, or if the complexity of the sale necessitates certain specializations, then a negotiated sale may be utilized.
-Generally, refunding bonds will be marketed using a negotiated sale due to the variability of the amortization structure (i.e. upfront savings, level savings or smoothing total debt service).
+If the Finance Director concludes that determining the composition of the underwriter syndicate to achieve certain policy objectives is important, then a negotiated sale will be required.
+However, if the Finance Director selects the negotiated sale solely for policy reasons then the specific rationale and criteria for selection should clearly be specified.

+III.
 Financing Characteristics